DongnanHu6556/ego-planner-ros2-sim/README.md

 cd px4_ego
 python3 mode_key.py
 ```
 You can input 't' in keyboard terminal to make the drone takeoff.
 When hovering at the desire height, inputting 'o' to switch the drone to Offboard mode.
-Then, the drone will start following the trajectory once it is published.
+Then, the drone will start following the trajectory once it is published
  (see Part 3).

 <img width="1830" height="1042" alt="image" src="https://github.com/user-attachments/assets/84eef922-1eb4-4218-aa6b-85777ffe9e77" />